Bonsucro Impact Fund

 Cross-cutting themes

-For 2023, we want to reflect the importance and cross-applicability of addressing gender inequality and supporting smallholder farmers.
+For 2023 and 2024, we want to reflect the importance and cross-applicability of addressing gender inequality and supporting smallholder farmers.
 Therefore we will be prioritising projects that meaningfully address these chosen cross-cutting themes.

 How it works